isomerpages/sp-educonference/pages/Call for Papers.md

 ***Learning Journeys (within Singapore only)***

 Learning journeys refers to a series of planned learning experiences that takes place over time and includes various learning aspects and experiences using multiple techniques and platform.
 Learning journeys are scheduled on Day 4 of ISATE, and participation is entirely OPTIONAL.
-Proposal for a learning journey should use the prescribed template, with details requested duly completed.
+Proposal for a learning journey should follow the prescribed template and submit using the e-form, with details requested duly completed.

 ***Workshops (within Singapore only)***